wordofwarning/wordofwarning.org/coronavirus/index.md

 CANCELLED — we're awaiting information for ticket holders who donated when they booked; please see The Lowry's <a href="http://thelowry.com/coronavirus/" target="_blank">Coronavirus page (*awaiting update*)</a>.

 **[23+24 April | *Oreo* by Tania Camara](/current/2020-springsummer/camara)**
-Further information to follow.
-Please see Z-arts' <a href="http://www.z-arts.org" target="_blank">home page for news</a>.
+Further information to follow — tickets are no longer available.

 **[21+22 May | Works Ahead from Will Dickie + Ross McCaffrey](/current/2020-worksahead)**
 Further information to follow.